saurabhpatle001/rag-pdf-app/README.md

 Usage 📖

-Run the backend:If using Flask/FastAPI separately:
+Run the backend (if using Flask/FastAPI separately): python backend.py
-python backend.py

 The API will be available at http://localhost:5000 (Flask) or http://localhost:8000 (FastAPI).